 She was sick to death of playing ‘the girl’ and badly wanted a few good roles to show herself and the world that she was a fine actress.

 The other film she made in 1941 was Hold Back the Dawn for Paramount Pictures, a studio that later proved to be fruitful for her career.
-In the film she played a teacher whose life and sexuality are awakened by a European gigolo played by Charles Boyer.
+In the film, she played a teacher whose life and sexuality are awakened by a European gigolo played by Charles Boyer.
 Directed by Mitchell Leisen, de Havilland found she enjoyed working with him because he was much more patient in his approach than the directors she worked with at Warner Bros.
 The following year she earned her first Oscar nomination in the Best Actress category for her role in the film.

 Between 1942 and 1943, de Havilland made a few more films for Warner Bros., knowing that she’d soon be out of her contract with them.
-Though she was continually dissatisfied with the roles she was given at her home studio, one she found some pleasure in playing was the title role for the 1943 film Princess O’Rourke.
-But despite her enjoyment with the role, the production saw several problems, such as Robert Cummings’ constant unavailability (which led to de Havilland delivering lines to a stand-in) and Charles Coburn’s failure to remember his lines (which led to numerous retakes, and therefore frustrated de Havilland).
+Though she was continually dissatisfied with the roles she was given at her home studio, one she found some pleasure in playing was the title role in the 1943 film Princess O’Rourke.
+But despite her enjoyment with the role, the production saw several problems, such as Robert Cummings’ constant unavailability (which led to de Havilland delivering lines to a stand-in) and Charles Coburn’s failure to remember his lines (which led to numerous retakes and therefore frustrated de Havilland).
 Because filming became so straining for her, she began arriving late for work and leaving the set abruptly when her anxiety became too much for her to handle.
 Princess O’Rourke was ultimately de Havilland’s penultimate film for Warner Bros.

 Due to the difficulties the studio ran into during production of Princess O’Rourke, Jack Warner decided to assign de Havilland to RKO Radio Pictures for a rather dull comedy called Government Girl.
-The actress was loaned to David O. Selznick for the film, and in return Warner Bros. acquired Ingrid Bergman, who was subsequently cast in Casablanca.
+The actress was loaned to David O. Selznick for the film, and in return, Warner Bros. acquired Ingrid Bergman, who was subsequently cast in Casablanca.
 While Government Girl was made at a different studio, de Havilland didn’t enjoy her experience making the film and was fully aware that it was only assigned to her as a form of punishment for not complying with Warner Bros.

 The last film de Havilland ended up making for Warner Bros. was Devotion, a highly fictionalized biography of the Brontë family.
 In the film, she played famous author Charlotte Brontë opposite Ida Lupino as her equally famous sister Emily Brontë.
 Despite being a story about the authors of Jane Eyre and Wuthering Heights, the film doesn’t feature any scenes in which Charlotte writes her acclaimed novel, merely brushing it over to focus on the blossoming romance between her and Paul Henreid’s Reverend Arthur Nicholls.
-The actress was again displeased with her role in the film, and often had to shoot retakes because she’d mess up her lines.
+The actress was again displeased with her role in the film and often had to shoot retakes because she’d mess up her lines.
 Though de Havilland played the biggest part in the film, she received third billing below Lupino and Henreid.
 And while filming wrapped in 1943, Devotion wasn’t released until 1946 because of de Havilland’s lawsuit with Warner Bros.

-By 1943, Olivia de Havilland had fulfilled her seven-year contract with Warner Bros. and was free from the roles that confined her…or so she thought.
+By 1943, Olivia de Havilland had fulfilled her seven-year contract with Warner Bros. and was free from the roles that confined her… or so she thought.
 Just when she thought she was out, she was informed that six months had been added to her contract to account for the times she wasn’t filming movies for the studio because she was on suspension.
 She soon met with her agents Phil Berg and Bert Allenberg, who brought along a lawyer named Martin Gang to discuss her situation.
 Gang believed de Havilland could get out of her Warner Bros. contract by citing a California labor law, which limited the right of an employer to enforce a contract against an employee for more than seven calendar years.
 While there were a few actors who tried to change the system, including Bette Davis in the 1930s, none of them had tried to take advantage of this labor law in their efforts.

 According to de Havilland, Gang explained this likely scenario of what to expect when she’d take Warner Bros. to court: